tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 [example](https://github.com/ga-students/wdi-remote-hopper/blob/master/unit_1/w03d01/student_examples/dom_example/index.html)

-### Console
+### Console `Ctrl ⌘ J`

-`ctrl + command + J`

-In the console, we are in JavasSript-land and can interact with our page using JavaScript.
+In the console, we are in JavaScript-land and can interact with our page using JavaScript.

-The HTML can be considered a 'recipe' from which the DOM is 'cooked'.
+The HTML can be considered 'ingredients' from which the DOM is 'cooked'.
 We interact with the HTML structure by using the objects cooked-up by the browser.

 Let's interact with those objects in the console.
 First, let's look at our `context` within the browser.
 Context is not to be confused with scope.
 Context shows us which object we are currently in.